 They open at 7am (8am on the weekends) and they close when they're sold out -- and you better believe they're not open all night.
 This hipster bakery specializes in hybrid pastries.
 That's right, like a Crufin (a croissant-muffin).
 Or, a croissant stuffed with a wasabi and ginger spiked salmon sushi roll called the California Croissant.
 Or just get a donut with caramelized banana filling.
 You get the idea.

 La Mar is an elegant seafood shrine in Embarcadero helmed by Le Cordon Bleu-trained Gastón Acurio, whose authentic Peruvian cuisine rivals what you'd find in Lima itself -- he would know, as Acurio's run one of Lima's premier fine dining establishments, Astrid y Gastón, for years.
-Situated dockside, La Mar offers vibrant waterfront views to enjoy alongside your equally vibrant ceviche, the national dish of Peru and star of the menu that features a fresh catch of the day in leche de tigre, a refreshing citrus-based marinade used to cure the small pieces of fish.
-To contrast the ceviche's cool sweetness, pair it with Acurio's other specialty, warm and savory empanadas, which are served in beef, shrimp, vegetarian, and chicken varieties.
+La Mar offers vibrant waterfront views to enjoy alongside equally vibrant ceviche, which features a rotating selection of fresh seafood bathed in leche de tigre, a citrus-based marinade that cures the fish.
+Acurio's other speciality, warm and savory empanadas, are a welcome contrast to the cool and tangy ceviche.

 This place nails all the little details -- from the real blueberries they use to fill their must-have blueberry donuts to the coffee ice cubs they use to make sure your iced coffee retains maximum flavor as the ice melts.
 If you're feeling savory you can nab a ham and cheese croissant with jalapenos, or just split the sweet-savory difference and nab a maple bacon donut.